jeffknupp/blog/content/2012-02-07-using-git-with-django.md

 Now it's time to merge your changes back into your master branch.
 Switch back to the master branch with `git checkout master` and merge the changes with `git merge <branchname>`.
-If there are no conflicts, _git will autocommit the merge changes_ and nothing more needs to be done.
+If there are no conflicts, _git will auto commit the merge changes_ and nothing more needs to be done.
 If conflicts do arise, manually fix them and `git commit` them.
 Git will prepopulate the commit message with something like 'Merge from
 <branchname>', which you can replace or, better yet, enhance.

 Now that we've got our changes committed to the master branch in our development area, it's time to push them to production.
-If you're using a service like Github or Bitbucket, first push the changes there with a `git push`.
+If you're using a service like GitHub or Bitbucket, first push the changes there with a `git push`.
 Next, `cd` into your production area and pull down the changes using `git pull` (or `git pull <development repo area>` for a repo on the local machine).
 This should update the master branch in your